 I’m going to start this off with an admission that will color some of my other reviews: I’ve always thought cinnamon was a bit boring.
 To utilize a hip, timely cultural reference, if given the choice between chocolate babka and a cinnamon babka, I will not choose the lesser.
 Still, I know a lot of people who swear by Brown Sugar Cinnamon.
 I’m sure they would probably also agree that frosting adds a lot to a Pop-Tart -- it’s something interesting to look at.
 This doesn’t have a lot going on.
 It feels naked, unfinished.
 There are greater Pop-Tarts to come.

 I know I’m going to get a looooooot of angry comments for this one.
 In a world with this many Pop-Tarts, it was inevitable that one would get lost in the fray -- unfortunately, that’s Brown Sugar Cinnamon.
-While it’s a unique taste among Pop-Tarts for not being chocolate or fruit, its texture just isn’t as appealingly gooey as the other ones, leaving me wanting more.
+While it’s a unique taste among Pop-Tarts for not being chocolate or fruit, its texture just isn’t as appealingly gooey as the other ones.
+It's a little sandy, to be honest, leaving me wanting more.

 The term “hot fudge sundae” shouldn’t conjure up any nuanced feelings.
 This is one of the most universally loved treats in America.
 Hot?
 Yes.
 Fudge?
 Yes.
 Sundae?
 Well, if you’re offering.
 Sadly, the Pop-Tart version is middling.
 It’s a chocolate Pop-Tart with some sort of vanilla frosting inside, and vanilla icing on top.
 And sprinkles.
 Visually, this is what a guy who thinks of everything in terms of Pop-Tarts would say a hot fudge sundae looks like.
 But taste-wise, something just doesn’t add up.
 Now, if you put a scoop of ice cream on top...